grimmlab/graphxform/README.md

 # GraphXForm: Graph transformer for computer-aided molecular design

-This is the repository for the paper **[GraphXForm: Graph transformer for computer-aided molecular design with application to extraction](https://pubs.rsc.org/en/content/articlelanding/2025/dd/d4dd00339j)**, published in Digital Discovery.
+This is the repository for the paper **[GraphXForm: Graph transformer for computer-aided molecular design](https://pubs.rsc.org/en/content/articlelanding/2025/dd/d4dd00339j)**, published in Digital Discovery.

 ## Preliminary note on structure